kawogi/rost-west/doc/compiling/README.md

     JPEG_LIBRARY                    - Path to libjpeg.a/libjpeg.so/libjpeg.lib
     JSON_INCLUDE_DIR                - Directory that contains json/allocator.h
     JSON_LIBRARY                    - Path to libjson.a/libjson.so/libjson.lib
-    LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a PostgreSQL_INCLUDE_DIR          - Only when building with PostgreSQL; directory that contains libpq-fe.h PostgreSQL_LIBRARY              - Only when building with PostgreSQL; path to libpq.a/libpq.so/libpq.lib REDIS_INCLUDE_DIR               - Only when building with Redis; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located
+    SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located